ejfdelgado/ejfdelgado.github.io/front/index.md

 ---
 layout: default
 titulo: html5/css3/ts/js
-descripcion: Arquitectura de referencia para la capa de presentación de aplicaciónes empresariales en Colombia
+descripcion: Arquitectura de referencia para la capa de presentación de aplicaciónes empresariales en el contexto colombiano
 ---

 * Do not remove this line (it will not be displayed)